 This scale method book is very commonly used with advanced high school students and in many conservatories and schools of music.
 It is an advanced book.
-If you are just familiar with the major scales (or do not know them all), you should consider working out of the Albert clarinet scales book first.Flight of the Bumblebee
+If you are just familiar with the major scales (or do not know them all), you should consider working out of the Albert clarinet scales book first.Clarinet Exercises.

 THIS BOOK WILL CHALLENGE YOU FOR THE REST OF YOUR LIFE – ARE READY FOR THE CHALLENGE?
 Baermann scales on Amazon.com

 You have three very useful options or versions of this method (read explanations of the differences below):

 This is how the Langenus version of Baermann clarinet scales is organized:

 No. 1 – All twelve major scales with relative melodic minor scales going the range of the clarinet.
 Each scale completes with its arpeggio ascending to the top scale, tonic note.

 This book does a good job of covering the enharmonic F# major/Gb major and relative melodic minor scales of d# minor/eb minor scales.

 On page five, after the major and minor scales, you’ll find the chromatic scale from low e to super high c (above the treble staff five ledger lines and a space).